box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/5-connect-box-functions.md

 ## Add a Box user to a group

+Let's add a function that adds a Box user to a group.
 When a bot is added to a channel and needs to create a Box group with all users of the channel, or when a single user joins the channel after that action, this function will perform that task.

 <Choice option='programming.platform' value='node' color='none'>